-The postal address will be used for all future commu nications
+The postal address will be used for all future communications

 Name of Education and Training Provider

 Address

 County

 Postal Address (if different from above)

 Telephone number

 Fax number

 Email

 Website

-Name of person who will be responsible for the qualiqualifications/assessments/examinations your organthe Collaborating Provider's Programme Manager.
+Name of person who will be responsible for the qualiqualifications/assessments/examinations your organ the Collaborating Provider's Programme Manager.

 Mr/Ms/Mrs/Dr Choose an item.

 Surname

 Forename

 Official Position

 Telephone Number if different from above telephone number

 E-mail Address

 Declaration (to be signed by the Collaborating Provid er's Programme Manager on behalf of the Provider)

 I declare that the information contained in this applicated request an advisory visit on behalf of the Organisation. ation is correct and current and that I am authorised to

 Mr/Mrs/Ms/Dr Choose an item.

 Surname

 Forename

 Official Position

 Signature

 Date

-The ETB will endeavour to arrange visitation within two weeks of receipt of this application.
+The ETB will endeavour to arrange visitation within two w The ETB will endeavour to arrange visitation within two weeks of receipt of this application.